-- Home Study and Dossier Preparation: approximately six months.
+- Home Study and Dossier Preparation: approximately 1-4 months.

 - Travel: two trips to Haiti are required.
 The first trip lasts approximately two weeks, and parents meet with the child and a social worker.
 The second trip lasts approximately one week, to bring the child home.

 - Haiti joined the Hague Convention in 2014.
 It is now a Hague Convention country, which creates safeguards throughout the international adoption process.

 Country information is to be considered general information and subject to change.
 The information is based upon state, federal, foreign, and international law, as well as our own business policies.